SamuraiSigma/speech-to-text/README.md

 Requirements
 ------------

-The module works on the following platforms:
+The module can be built with Godot 2.1.4 on the following platforms:

 - Windows
 - OS X
 - Unix (with **PulseAudio** or **ALSA** requirement)
 - iOS
+- Android (untested; see below for more info)

+Barring Android, export templates were successfully built, on all referred platforms, for Godot 2.1.4 with *Speech to Text*.
+Godot's repository can be found [here][godotRepo].

 Check if your system fulfills Godot's building [requirements][compilingReq] on the desired platform, or for cross-compiling to another system.